fornililab/dfs/README.md

-The DFS package implements the Dual Force Scanning method for the identification of compensatory mutations in proteins as detailed in:
+The DFS package implements the Double Force Scanning method for the identification of compensatory mutations in proteins as detailed in:

 <paper>